Have you been racking your brain about silver vs. gold welding lens?

 Why Use Silver Welding Lens?

-The darker ones are able to reflect more radiation and harmful rays, and protect the visibility of the welder.
-On the other hand, the lighter shades have less reflective ability.
+The darker shade is capable of reflecting more radiation and harmful rays, and protect the visibility of the welder.

 • It is a special lens to protect your face and eyes from harmful radiation and debris.